 Drought, Drought & Bobbitt LLP is committed to upholding the confidentiality of the attorney-client relationship.
 Lawyers are now required by law to inform their clients of their policies regarding privacy of client information.
 We, as lawyers, have always been and continue to be bound by professional standards of confidentiality that are even more stringent than those required by law.
 We have always protected your right to privacy.

 Types of Information We Collect:

-We collect nonpublic personal information about you (1) that is provided to us by you through conferences, (2) in documents that you provide us or that are obtained by us with your authorization, and (3) through other parties and their attorneys in the course of representing you.
+We collect nonpublic personal information (1) that is provided to us by you through conference, (2) that is provided to us or obtained by us with your authorization, and (3) that is provided to us or obtained by us through other parties and their attorneys in the course of representing you.

 Parties to Whom We Disclose Information:

 For current and former clients, we do not disclose any nonpublic personal information obtained in the course of our practice except as required or permitted by law.

 Confidentiality and Security of Clients’ Information: